lachho/blog/public/content/career-guidance/career-progression.md

 ---
 title: "Career Progression"
-summary: "Common career progression timeline and strategies to fast track it."
+summary: "A career progression timeline and how to climb the ladder faster."
 tags: ["career", "advancement", "promotion"]
 ---